eclipse-ditto/ditto/deployment/docker/README.md

 The nginx's configuration is located in the `nginx.conf` file and contains a "Basic authentication" for accessing the HTTP and WebSocket API.
-The users for this sample authentication are configured in the `nginx.httpasswd` file also located in this directory.
+The users for this sample authentication are configured in the `nginx.htpasswd` file also located in this directory.

 In order to add a new entry to this file, use the "openssl passwd" tool to create a hashed password:
 ```bash